Twisted Metal 2

+Twisted Metal 2 is a vehicular combat video game developed by SingleTrac and published by Sony Computer Entertainment.
+The second game in the Twisted Metal series, it was originally released in 1996 for PlayStation and Windows.

 The Microsoft Windows version features slightly cut-down graphics compared to the PlayStation version but doesn't require a 3D accelerator video card.
 It also features multiplayer mode over a modem line or Internet.

-Two years after its release, Twisted Metal 2 was re-released as a PlayStation Greatest Hits game, however under the developer 989 Studios instead of SingleTrac.
+Two years after its release, Twisted Metal 2 was re-released as part of the PlayStation's Greatest Hits imprint, however, it was published under 989 Studios, a subsidiary of Sony Computer Entertainment America.
 It was also released for download on the PlayStation Network in Japan on July 26, 2007 and North America on November 1, 2007.
+On July 18, 2023, it was then made available for PlayStation 4 and PlayStation 5.

 Gameplay

 In concept, Twisted Metal 2 is a demolition derby which permits the usage of ballistic projectiles.
 Players choose a vehicle and an arena—or a series of arenas in the story mode—to engage in battle with opposing drivers.
 A variety of weapons are obtainable by pick-ups scattered throughout the stage.
 The objective of the game is to be the last remaining player.
 Two player duel mode makes a return from the first Twisted Metal, and a co-operative mode allows players to fight through tournament mode with a teammate.
 There is no ending if the game is completed in co-operative mode.